Uncover learning blocks that stop progress in early reading.

-In Rhythm for Reading online CPD you will:
+In Rhythm for Reading Online CPD you will...

-# Discover how to resolve these blocks using rhythm
+# Resolve these blocks using rhythm.

-# Discover how to focus children's fragmented attention
+# Use rhythm to focus children's attention.

 [*Published in the peer-reviewed RSME journal, part of a 5 year research study carried out at IOE - UCL's Faculty of Education and Society.]